 - Infants - note that miconazole gel is not licensed for age <4 months; however:

-- The correct method of use is to smear 1 ml of miconazole oral gel round the mouth and gums with a finger after feeds four times a day.
+- The correct method of use is to smear 1 ml (for neonates, 1.25 ml for babies aged 1 month to 1 year) of miconazole oral gel round the mouth and gums with a finger after feeds four times a day.

 - After 7 days, change to nystatin suspension if not responding to miconazole gel.